 Included in marketing is visiting each social media site and note important analytics like followers and clicks.
 You can choose how you want to measure success.
 Maybe engagement is more important than reach (followers) or visa versa.

-This is super important and a must-do for any business owner.
+Reviewing your finances is super important and a must-do for any business owner.
 Each month I print out an income statement and balance sheet.
 These reports should be available in your accounting program or from your bookkeeper.
 The balance sheet looks at the financial strength of your company and the income statement shows profit & loss, sales and expenses.

 In these reports you want to keep an eye on how much money you're owed (accounts receivable) and how much you owe (accounts payable).
 Also, I look at monthly net income and total revenue.
 I also keep an eye on my year-to-date revenue.
 I look at my time billing and income from that.